ovh/terraform-ovh-commons/journey/4-new-region-new-provider/README.md

 }
 ```

 Let's Encrypt need to certify you are the owner of the domain.
 For that, they challenge you asking for some modifications on the space served by the webserver by adding a special file there.
-As the server does not exist yet, we'll use the second dhallenge methode which is DNS.
+As the server does not exist yet, we'll use the second challenge method which is DNS.
 Let's Encrypt will ask us to ass a TXT entry in the DNS zone to certify we own it.

 ## Adapting the 1rst instance to use the certificate

-Of course we have to adapt a little bit the post install scripts to install and use the TLS certificate.
+Of course, we have to adapt a little bit the post install scripts to install and use the TLS certificate.
 Here are the changes required in the 1rst instance to configure the certificate.

 Firstly, the user-data should be modified: